saroun/ess_beer_model/README.md

     # from root package directory call
     pip install -e .
-    # check pip docs for other ways of installation packages
+    # check pip docs for other ways of installation

 Get beam axis, beam size and coordinate conversions: